ProjectPythia/kerchunk-cookbook/README.md

 ## Motivation

 The Kerchunk library allow you to access chunked and compressed data formats such as (NetCDF, GRIB2, TIFF & FITS), many which are the primary data formats for many data archives, as if they were in ARCO formats such as Zarr which allows you parallel, chunk specific access.
-Instead of creating a new copy of the dataset in the Zarr spec/format, kerchunk reads through the data archive and extracts the byte range and compression information of each chunk, then writes that information to a .json file.
+Instead of creating a new copy of the dataset in the Zarr spec/format, kerchunk reads through the data archive and extracts the byte range and compression information of each chunk, then writes that information to a .json file (For more details on how this process works please see this page on the [kerchunk docs](https://fsspec.github.io/kerchunk/detail.html)).
 These summary files can then be combined to generated a `kerchunk` reference for that dataset, which can be read via Xarray.

 ## Authors